richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

         Array.map (fun a -> List.last a) processed_values |> Array.min

     // This works by only keeping track of the minimum value, rather than trying to store the list of all values
-    // by using a while loop rather than other iterators it means that it doesnt eat loads of memory member this.FindMinSeedInRangeMutable( mappingLayers : List<MappingLayer> ) =
+    // by using a while loop rather than other iterators it means that it doesn’t eat loads of memory member this.FindMinSeedInRangeMutable( mappingLayers : List<MappingLayer> ) =

         let mutable min_value = Int64.MaxValue